It’s a very exciting time of year: Diptyque City Candle time!

 According to Diptyque: “Orchid, vanilla… Nature intertwined with the city.”

 Review: Warm-weather florals — some florals smell like a bouquet, others smell like flowers blooming outside, and Hong Kong is definitely among the latter.
-I like it, don’t love it, and it got knocked down a few spots because the scent is quite soft and while I love the box’s design, the candle itself, with the red metallic surface — there’s a reason no one likes it.
+I like it, don’t love it, and it got knocked down a few spots because the scent is quite soft.

 Berlin